-Immediately after launch, SMAP enters a busy 90-day period called “commissioning.”
-Spacecraft functions are carefully checked out to insure they are healthy.
-Mission controllers on the ground establish a regular cadence of observatory communication and control activities.
-The large instrument reflector boom will be deployed, and the reflector is then unfurled.
-Final adjustments to SMAP’s orbit will be made.
-The instrument will next be carefully spun up to its operational 14.6 rpm spin rate.
-The instrument is then fully powered on and checked to insure it is healthy.
-The science data processing system on the ground establishes the routine on-going processing of instrument data.
-During commissioning, the ‘first light’ science data images will be released to the public to confirm that the observatory is operating and ready for its next phase of activity.
+Immediately after launch in January 2015, SMAP entered a busy 90-day period called “commissioning.”
+Spacecraft functions were carefully checked out to insure they were healthy.
+Mission controllers on the ground established a regular cadence of observatory communication and control activities.
+The large instrument reflector boom was deployed according to plan, and the reflector was then unfurled.
+Final adjustments to SMAP’s orbit was made.
+The instrument was carefully spun up to its operational 14.6 rpm spin rate.
+The instrument was then fully powered on and checked to insure it is healthy.
+The science data processing system on the ground established the routine on-going processing of instrument data.
+During commissioning, the ‘first light’ science data images were released to the public to confirm that the observatory was operating and ready for its next phase of activity.

 Routine Science Operation

-During and after the first year of intensive calibration/validation (Cal/Val), the SMAP observatory and ground operation systems operate in a repeating cycle of activities to communicate and command the spacecraft, and receive and process the data on the ground.
+The SMAP science operation started in April 2015.
+During and after the first year of intensive calibration/validation (Cal/Val), the SMAP observatory and ground operation systems operated in a repeating cycle of activities to communicate and command the spacecraft, and receive and process the data on the ground.
 SMAP uses a significant amount of automation in this process to reduce operating cost.
 Trained operators manage this process and monitor the health of the observatory and ground system and perform routine maintenance.
 When problems arise with the observatory or ground systems, they are ready to quickly respond and return the systems back to operation.
-Science operations are planned for three years; however if the observatory is healthy and continuing to delivery useful data, NASA may elect to continue operating SMAP.
+The prime mission of SMAP was completed in summer 2018 with three years of science data for a wide range of research.
+Since then, SMAP has been approved to operate in extended phase through 2023.
+Future extensions will be reviewed every three years.

 Calibration and Validation (Cal/Val)

 With the Level 1 data calibrated, the next step is to validate the ground processing that produces the higher level soil moisture and freeze thaw data from the lower level data.
 During this step, soil moisture data is compared with numerous sites around the globe that have been outfitted with soil moisture probes – these sites have been set up for other scientific research, but SMAP is able to use them to compare and adjust soil moisture measurements over the very diverse conditions over which the measurements must be made.
 Validation is also augmented by comparing SMAP’s data with aircraft instrument measurements made at the same time and locations.
-Unvalidated (‘beta’) soil moisture data (Levels 2, 3, and 4) will be released 6 months after commissioning is completed, and fully validated data will be released 12 months after commissioning.
-The fully validated freeze-thaw data will be released 15 months after commissioning.
+Unvalidated (‘beta’) soil moisture data (Levels 2, 3, and 4) were released 6 months after commissioning was completed, and fully validated data will be released 12 months after commissioning.
+The fully validated freeze-thaw data was released 15 months after commissioning.
+The special SMAP-Sentinel-1 product was released in June 2018.

-The intensive Cal/Val campaign that precedes the first release of calibrated and validated data insure that it meets accuracy requirements established by NASA for the mission.
+The intensive Cal/Val campaign that precedes the first release of calibrated and validated data ensure that it meets accuracy requirements established by NASA for the mission.
 However, Cal/Val will be ongoing throughout the mission so that the data quality will continue to be gradually refined and improved over time.
-After this first year of operation and occasionally thereafter, all of the acquired data will be reprocessed to incorporate improvements and refinements in the processing and insure the entire data is consistently processed.
+After this first year of operation and occasionally thereafter, all of the acquired data have been reprocessed annually to incorporate improvements and refinements in the processing and ensure the entire data is consistently processed.